stevenrskelton/stevenrskelton.github.io/_posts/2013-08-03-finagle-query-cache-with-guava.md

 }
 ```

 As a final note, an assumption has been made that the `Array[Byte]` is encoded `TBinaryProtocol`.
-Alternativily,
+Alternatively,
 a `TProtocolFactory` could have been supplied in the `AbstractCacheFilter` constructor, and fields such as `SeqId` could
 be obtained by calling `readMessageBegin`.
 This alternative approach is revisited later
 in [Thrift Client-Side Caching to Speed Up Unit Tests]({% post_url